sqrew/tunes/book/src/game-audio/game-engine-integration.md

 ## GPU Acceleration for Games

-If you have a discrete GPU (RTX, RX series), enable GPU acceleration for massive performance gains:
+GPU acceleration is available but provides marginal benefit for typical game audio workloads:

 ```rust
 fn main() {